smachball21/ClubbingBot/README.md

  - Do `npm install`
  - Copy `config.json.example` to `config.json`
  - Start the bot using `node index.js`
+ - Create role named `BOT ACCESS` for access to bot management (if u don't have this role, u can't use bot commands)

 Configuration of config.json :
  - "BOT_TOKEN" = Discord Bot secret token